anjackson/anjackson.github.io/_drafts/digital-object-considered-harmful.md

 shown: false
 ---

 What do we mean by 'digital object'?
 Well, the *official* answer is clear enough:

 > Digital Object: An object composed of a set of bit sequences.
 > <small>[Reference Model for an Open Archival Information System (OAIS) ][1]</small>

-and indeed, this is the usual way the term is used, such as:
+and indeed, this is the usual way the term is used.

+ such as:

 > Regardless of whether one is interacting with digital objects as distinct entities or interacting with representations that aggregate various sources, the process is highly mediated by hardware and software.
 > <small>[Digital Curation as Communication Mediation][2]</small>